vmoravec/yast-rake/README.md

   * add comments for Yard
   * add tests (!!) after the design gets approved
   * fix spec file
+  * add docs on how to organize the config modules and task in a yast repo
   * add task for building/installing any yast module
   * identify more useful tasks for obs, git etc.
   * `rake console` does not load the yast code from the git working dir yet